XRPLF/xrpl-dev-portal/content/concepts/tokens/paths.md

+---
+html: paths.html
+parent: tokens.html
+blurb: In the XRP Ledger, paths define a way for tokens to flow through intermediary steps as part of a payment.
+labels:
+  - Tokens
+---
 # Paths

-In the XRP Ledger, paths define a way for [tokens](tokens.md) to flow through intermediary steps as part of a payment.
-Paths enable [cross-currency payments](../transactions/payments/cross-currency-payments.md) by connecting sender and receiver through orders in the XRP Ledger's decentralized exchange.
+In the XRP Ledger, paths define a way for [tokens](tokens.html) to flow through intermediary steps as part of a payment.
+Paths enable [cross-currency payments](cross-currency-payments.html) by connecting sender and receiver through orders in the XRP Ledger's decentralized exchange.
 Paths also enable complex settlement of offsetting debts.

 A single Payment transaction in the XRP Ledger can use multiple paths, combining liquidity from different sources to deliver the desired amount.
 Thus, a transaction includes a _path set_, which is a collection of possible paths to take.
 All paths in a path set must start with the same currency, and must also end with the same currency as each other.